How to Become a Social Work Teachers, Postsecondary in Alabama

 Obtain Alabama licensure or certification

 Alabama may require specific licensing or professional certification for social work teachers, postsecondarys.
-Requirements vary by state — contact the Alabama Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Alabama Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Alabama

-Alabama employs 300 social work teachers, postsecondaries.
-The highest concentrations are in Huntsville and Auburn-Opelika.
+Alabama employs 240 social work teachers, postsecondaries.

 Social Work Teachers, Postsecondary salary range in Alabama